 - Distance: Sets feedback for a specific distance interval.

 This is an important section, as it controls the content that is spoken when certain triggers are hit.
-They are fairly self explanatory, at this time including Current BPM, Average BPM, Calories, Distance and Time.
+They are fairly self explanatory, at this time including Current BPM, Average BPM, Calories, Distance, Time and many more options.
+The one option that is a bit unique:

 Zone Transition Voice Alerts